fbpx

 10. Put together your child’s homework space

-These days, schools start assigning homework as young as preschool and as early as the first day.
-Be sure that your child has a designated work space in your home that’s free of distractions, where they can complete any work that’s been sent home during the school year.
+These days, schools assign homework as young as preschool and as early as the first day.
+Ensure your child has a designated workspace in your home that’s free of distractions, where they can complete any work sent home during the school year.

 11. Set goals with your child

 A huge part of personal success involves goal-setting and discipline.
-Your child is never too young to think about what their goals for the year are, so they can start thinking about how to accomplish them.
-Before the school year begins, sit down with your child and ask what they’d like to accomplish this year.
+Your child is never too young to think about their goals for the year, so they can start thinking about how to accomplish them.
+Before the school year begins, sit down with your child and ask what they’d like to achieve this year.

 12. Stock the fridge